 Place all ingredients except peanut oil and green onions in bowl and mix together, then cover and place in refrigerator to allow to marinate for at least 4 hours or overnight.
 You could also use a zip top plastic bag instead of a bowl.

-Heat a wok or non-stick skillet to medium-high and add peanut oil.
+Heat a wok or non-stick skillet to medium heat and add oil.
 Carefully add the chicken a few pieces at a time and then turn to coat and begin cooking.
 Next slowly and carefully add the marinade to the wok or skillet, mix with the chicken and bring to a boil.
 Continue cooking until the marinade is reduced by half and the chicken is cooked through, at least 3 minutes or more.
 Add green onions and turn to coat.
 Remove from pan and serve over brown rice with additional green onions to garnish, if desired.

 |cooking the chicken and reducing the marinade|